 The world of H.R.
 Giger is a dark one.
-The camera follows the 74-year-old artists shuffling around his own personal catacomb, the shutters are drawn, the walls are painted black, and the portions that aren’t, are covered in Giger’s infamous paintings.
+The camera follows the 74-year-old artist shuffling around his own personal catacomb, the shutters are drawn, the walls are painted black, and the portions that aren’t are covered in Giger’s infamous paintings.
 Giger says little (and when he does speak, he does with a crackling grovel) as a bevy of admirers and assistants dote on him and help their visionary soothsayer through his day-to-day activities.
 This is what a lifetime of iconic imagery will get you.

-Alien was a smash and Giger’s design would continue to haunt the subsequent films as well as those who watched them over and over again.
-Artists from movies, music and design discovered Giger’s images and utilized them, and him, for the remainder of his career.
+Alien was a smash, and Giger’s design would continue to haunt the subsequent films as well as those who watched them over and over again.
+Artists from movies, music, and design discovered Giger’s images and utilized them, and him, for the remainder of his career.
 Giger continued to work, paint, sculpt and promote his work until his death in 2014.

 However, this is about all Dark Star has to offer the audience.
 Giger himself offers stories from his first two marriages, while friends and family confess the significance of Giger’s work to them.
 There are instances where Giger’s work is contextualized, but largely Dark Star is about following Giger as he shuffles around his studio/home in Switzerland.
 There is some lovely footage of Giger riding his homemade narrow-gauge-train set around his backyard, but for a 95-minute documentary, it all feels fairly thin.

 For hardcore Giger fans, Dark Star is essential viewing, though I doubt there is anything here that isn’t already known.
 For those who have no interest in Giger or his work, there isn’t much in Dark Star that will convince them otherwise, but for those Alien fanatics who somehow missed Giger’s work, this is the documentary that will drive them to check out The Necronomicon and maybe even visit his museum in Zürich.
 For Sallin, I’m sure that’s the goal.